zapier/visual-builder/docs/_docs/oauth.md

 To add input fields, click the _Add Fields_ button, then select the type of field you need.

-Zapier includes two types of fields: standard fields, which work much like other form fields with Zapier's [input form](https://platform.zapier.com/docs/input-designer) in Triggers and actions, and computed fields silently store data received from your app's authentication API calls.
-If you need to store data received from your server—such as team account names, domains, or subdomains—that are available in the API authentication calls and then needed for subsequent calls, select _Computed Field_.
+Zapier includes two types of fields: standard fields, which work much like other form fields with Zapier's [input form](https://platform.zapier.com/docs/input-designer) in Triggers and actions, and computed fields which make sure specific fields are returned by your app's authentication API call response.

+If you need to verify data is received from the auth API response—such as team account names, domains, or subdomains—select _Computed Field_.
 Then add the field key, using the same field name as your API's response—and leave the remaining fields blank.
-Zapier will automatically store this field's data when its received from the API call.
+Zapier will then make sure this field is included in the response data, and you can reference it in subsequent API calls.
+Zapier will show an error if a field marked as computed is not inlcuded in the response data.
 Learn more in our [Computed Fields docs](https://platform.zapier.com/docs/advanced#computed).

 For input fields, select the default _Field_ type, then add: